Tuesday, April 10, 2018

 "An international terrorist organization vows to revenge against the American people--a death plan without parallel.
 The diabolical scheme develops with breakneck speed, all of the explosive elements racing the clock to a shattering climax at the Super Bowl."

 Feck's simple yet very effective painting of a German U-96 submarine rising to the surface of the sea on the cover of the first U.S. paperback edition of The Boat (Bantam, 1976), by best-selling German author Lothar-Gunther Buchheim, is in a word, outstanding.
-I've collected dozens of submarine covers over the years, but this one has remained my favorite.
+I've collected dozens of submarine covers over the years, but this one remains my favorite.
 Feck also sketched a detailed montage of the crew for the fold-out insert, and on its reverse side a detailed cutaway view of the boat.
+As I said--outstanding!

 "From Germany--where it provoked a storm of controversy--comes this truly extraordinary novel about men at war.
 THE BOAT is the story of a World War II U-Boat and her crew, told with stunning force by Lothat-Gunter Buchheim, who served on one, who saw the worst and who has remembered every detail with a blazing obsession.
 Of the 40,000 men aboard German submarines, 30,000 never returned.
 Filled with unbearable urgency and excitement, this is more than a novel about war at sea, although it records the brutal details of death in battle.
 This is the fearful tale of men in mortal danger, a celebration of human endurance that, in its compassion, its beauty and its power, compares with ALL QUIET ON THE WESTERN FRONT.
 Acclaimed--and damned--for its devastating candor about Germany's fighting men, this is a supreme novel about World War II by a man on the other side."